kbindesh/jenkins-masterclass/Module-09_Distributed_Architecture/01-jenkins-master-slave-setup.md

 - Jenkins Dashboard >> Manage Jenkins >> Nodes >> maven_build_server
 - You should see agent added without a warning sign.
 Also check it in the logs.

+## Step-04: Configure Global Configuration Setting for Maven and Java

-## Step-04: Create Jenkins Job to execute it on Agent node
+## Step-05: Create Jenkins Job to execute it on Agent node

 - Create a new Jenkins job